 Can I blame this push to have people do their own dishes on OCD?

-Can I just say I don’t like this music because I fall on the Asperger spectrum?
+Can I just say I don’t like this music because I fall on the autism spectrum?

 Could I possibly not go to work for a few days due to depression?

-Maybe not have to talk about my partner a bad argument with my partner because of anxiety?
+Maybe I don’t have to talk about my partner’s flawed argument with my partner because of anxiety?

-I need some sort of diagnosis to get away with being a baby man.
+I need some diagnosis to get away with being a baby man.

 Amen